Recras/online-booking-js/README.md

 * `locale` - optional, defaults to nl_NL - a valid locale (de_DE, en_GB, and nl_NL).
 This is used for country names, error messages, etc. Package names from Recras are not affected.

 ### Online booking only
 * `package_id` - optional - the ID of a package.
-This will hide the package selection dropdown and skip this step. **Only used for online booking**
+This will hide the package selection dropdown and skip this step.
 * `redirect_url` - optional - the URL to redirect to after a successful online booking.
 The URL will receive the created booking ID as `boeking_id` GET parameter (i.e. `?booking_id=42`).
 For more information on our booking API, we refer to our [booking API documentation](https://recras.github.io/docs/endpoints/boekingen.html).

 ### Vouchers only
 * `voucher_template_id` - optional - the ID of a voucher template.
-This will hide the template selection dropdown and skip this step. **Only used for voucher templates**
+This will hide the template selection dropdown and skip this step.
 * `redirect_url` - optional - the URL to redirect to after a successful payment.
 The URL will receive the created booking ID as `boeking_id` GET parameter (i.e. `?booking_id=42`).
 For more information on our API's, we refer to our [booking API documentation](https://recras.github.io/docs/endpoints/boekingen.html) and [voucher API documentation](https://recras.github.io/docs/endpoints/vouchers.html).

 ### Contact form only
+* `form_id` - **required** - the ID of the form.
 * `redirect_url` - optional - the URL to redirect to after a successful form submission.